doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Softmax function and its use in Softmax Regression for multi-class classification.
 Used multinomial-softmax regression function to perform a multi-class classification, which I had previously done using one vs rest approach.

 **Thoughts** : Also learned about ensembling methods and will try to use them in my upcoming projects.

+# 100 Days Of Code - Log

+### Day 88: August 22, 2020

+**Today's Progress**: Learned about Naive Bayes  algorithm and used the Bayesian Classifier today for binary classification on a couple of known datasets.

+**Thoughts** : Started with some graphical heuristics, because I am very poor in presenting data  using graphs.